Missing woman's husband arrested after carpet found soaked with blood, bleach

 Police said Jennifer's husband, Beau Rothwell, was seen on video Monday buying bleach, carpet cleaner, and gloves.
 During a search of the couple's home, detectives found wet carpet soaked with bleach and blood covering large areas of the carpet and an underlying pad, according to a police press release.

 Authorities said the blood and bleach is "evidence associated with a crime of murder."
-Beau Rothwell, 28, has been charged only with felony tampering with evidence.
+Beau Rothwell, 28, was initially charged with only felony tampering with evidence.
+But on Friday, police added an additional charge of second-degree murder.

 He is being held on a $100,000 bond.